scribu/wp-query-multiple-taxonomies/README.md

 ### How can I customize the display even further?

-Copy any file from the `templates` directory into a directory called `qmt` in your theme and modify it at will.
+Copy any file from the `templates` directory into a directory called `qmt-templates` in your theme and modify it at will.

 For example to change the checkbox mode display,